History of calculus: Other developments

 The first proof of Rolle's theorem was given by Michel Rolle in 1691 using methods developed by the Dutch mathematician Johann van Waveren Hudde.
 The mean value theorem in its modern form was stated by Bernard Bolzano and Augustin-Louis Cauchy (1789–1857) also after the founding of modern calculus.
 Important contributions were made by Barrow, Huygens, and many others.

 Barrow has been credited by some authors as having invented calculus, however, Swiss mathematician Florian Cajori notes that while Barrow did work out a set of "geometric theorems suggesting to us constructions by which we can find lines, areas and volumes whose magnitudes are ordinarily found by the analytical processes of the calculus", he did not create "what by common agreement of mathematicians has been designated by the term differential and integral calculus", and further notes that "Two processes yielding equivalent results are not necessarily the same."
-Cajori finishes with stating that "The invention belongs rightly belongs to Newton and Leibniz."
+Cajori finishes with stating that "The invention rightly belongs to Newton and Leibniz."